syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Windows.md

 Step 12: Select a PDF document and click **Export to PDF** to create a PDF document.
 You will get the output PDF document as follows.
 ![Create PDF document in Azure App Service on Windows](Azure_images/Azure-app-service-windows/Output.png)

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML-to-PDF-Azure-app-service(Windows)).